 While boosting milk production, unripe papaya also works as a natural sedative which will help you relax.
-You can ingest unripe papaya by grating into salads.
-Unripe papaya is considered one of the best fruits to increase breast milk.
+You can ingest unripe papaya by grating it into salads.
+Unripe papaya is considered to be a great galactagogue across different Asian countries.

-Carrots provide a great boost to lactation and are rich in vitamin A which also improves the quality of the milk production.
+Carrots provide a great boost to lactation and are rich in Vitamin A which also improves the quality of the milk production.
 Eat raw carrots in the form of salads or juice it and have a cup in the morning along with your breakfast.
 Carrots are available anywhere around the world and are one of the best foods to improve lactation.